Get The Facts DJI Ban

-A recent hearing on the “Countering CCP Drones Act” (also known as HR 2864) references several unsubstantiated allegations about DJI drones, yet did not discuss what the bill’s restrictions would mean for countless drone users across America.
+A recent hearing on the “Countering CCP Drones Act” (also known as HR 2864, or some have referred to as "DJI Ban") references several unsubstantiated allegations about DJI drones, yet did not discuss what the bill’s restrictions would impact countless drone users across America.

 DJI drones are used by a range of operators – from hobbyists and small businesses, to companies in fields as diverse as agriculture and construction, to filmmaking and research.
 DJI drones are also widely used by public safety agencies and first responders to keep communities safe.

 A recent survey by the Drone Service Providers Alliance found that restrictions like HR 2864 could lead to the closure of 67% of American small drone businesses, including those who directly use drones in their work as well as those who sell drones, develop drone software or provide drone services to clients in industries like construction or insurance.
-The impact of HR 2864 would go even farther, too; it would severely disrupt the drone market in the United States as operators scramble to find alternatives, leading to product shortages and higher costs for all users.
+The impact of DJI Ban would go even farther, too; it would severely disrupt the drone market in the United States as operators scramble to find alternatives, leading to product shortages and higher costs for all users.

-• HR 2864 would put lives at risk
+• DJI Ban would put lives at risk

 DJI drones are used by first responders across the country for their unique and essential missions, from responding to 911 calls to finding missing children to keeping officers safe during SWAT situations.
 If public safety agencies can no longer access these tools, they lose access to critical situational awareness in these high-stakes situations, risking American lives.